Only Bundesliga Fantasy gives you the chance to assemble a team of stars. Here is how best to manage them, and the game. - © DFL Deutsche Fußball Liga

 No, we’re not anti-goalkeeper – it’s just the best way to maximise your budget.
 You can star players in every position except this one, so it makes sense to divert your funds somewhere you can multiply points.

 After all, only three points are awarded per clean sheet, compared to the four points a striker gets for scoring.
-And while Neuer and Gulacsi are both as guaranteed starters as you can get in teams likely to win far more than they lose, it is worth bearing in mind that the top two highest scoring goalkeepers last season were Bayer Leverkusen's Lukas Hradecky (10M) and Freiburg's Mark Flekken (10M).
-Bochum's Manuel Riemann (6.4M) was third, but made more saves than any other goalkeeper.
+And while Neuer and Gulacsi - when fit - are both as guaranteed starters as you can get in teams likely to win far more than they lose, it is worth bearing in mind that the top three highest scoring goalkeepers last season were Freiburg's Mark Flekken, Wolfsburg's Koen Casteels and Union Berlin's Frederik Ronnow, while Bochum's Manuel Riemann was fourth, despit his side conceding more goals (72) than anyone else.

 It’s OK to have players on both teams in the same game

-If you’re worried about players in your Fantasy team facing each other on a matchday, fear not; it’s OK to hedge your bet – particularly if the fixture takes place earlier in the weekend.
+If you’re worried about players in your Fantasy team facing each other on a matchday, fear not; it’s OK to hedge your bet.

 Look for out-of-position players